djanta/djantajs-compiler-rc/README.md

  *      {name: "searchEngineManager"},
  *      {name:"quotes" description:'Here\'s where any other tiers provider can join me and offer their quotation service'}
  *  ],
- *  singleton=true,
  *  description="This's how you can fully configure our service to enrich and enhance you ecosytem"
  * )
  */
-module.exports = class CarRentalService extends Runtime.AbstractPlugin {
+module.exports = class CarRentalService extends Plugin {

     /**
      * Qualified default explicit constructor declaration